 Volunteer Police cadets

-Police Cadets is a two year scheme for young people across the force area.
+Police Cadets is a three year scheme for young people across the force area.
 Anyone aged 14 or 15 can apply.
 It provides an opportunity to take part in a wide range of activities.

 The scheme is led by officers and trainers from Northumbria Police to provide young people with an opportunity to develop key life skills.